Oasis Taiwan Porridge – Idyllic Dining in the Park

 Fried Kang Kong with Chili and Belachan

-To be fair, the two dishes mentioned above taste best when they are cooked on roaring fires commonly witnessed in hawker center stalls.
-This allows the food to absorb wok “heat”, the special flavor that results from quick, high-heat frying.
+To be fair, the two dishes mentioned above taste best when they are cooked on roaring fires commonly witnessed in hawker centre stalls.
+This allows the food to absorb wok “heat”, the special flavour that results from quick, high-heat frying.
 The process is probably absent here because when cooked in small portions like this, the food simply gets overcooked.

 Sotong with Sambal